The biggest logistics challenge of a generation

 When people are unable to get to their vaccination appointment, it will cause drug wastage and, of course, delay the time for that wave to reach herd immunity.

-In a best-case scenario, what is the timescale to reach herd immunity amongst Phase 1 vaccine recipients?
-Or, in other words, when might some parts of life 'return to normal’?
+In a best-case scenario, what is the timescale to reach herd immunity abasing Phase 1 vaccine recipients?
+Or, in other words, when might some parts of life 'return to normal'?

-In a best-case scenario, the 7bridges artificial intelligence predicted that ‘herd immunity’ - 70% of the 46 million people in Phase 1 - would be reached in the week commencing 26th April 2021.
+In a best-case scenario, the 7bridges artificial intelligence predicted that 'herd immunity' - 70% of the 46 million people in Phase 1 - would be reached in the wee commencing 26th April 2021.

 Herd Immunity